 I went to prison.
 Do I still owe the fine?

 In an effort to reduce the amount of court-ordered debt, the California Legislature allowed the Franchise Tax Board and Courts to form partnerships to collect court-ordered debts.
 The COD Program is authorized under Section 19280 of the California Revenue and Taxation Code.
-When a Court refers cases to the COD program, they will first mail you a demand for payment.
-If the debt is not resolved within 10 days, COD has the administrative authority to locate your assets, garnish your wages, levy against your bank accounts, seize both real and personal property, such as land, cash, safe deposit boxes, vehicles and boats to collect the court ordered debt.
+When a Court refers cases to the COD Program, they will first mail you a demand for payment.
+If the debt is not resolved, the COD Program may collect the debt from your paycheck or bank account.

-Why is the COD collecting my fines, fees and/or restitution owed to the Superior Court in Contra Costa County?
+Why is the COD Program collecting my fines and fees owed to the Superior Court in Contra Costa County?

 Who do I contact if I have specific questions regarding my account?

-COD cannot provide information regarding your account.
-You must contact AllianceOne at (877) 541-8420.
+The COD Program cannot provide information regarding your account.
+You must contact Linebarger at (844) 566-6558.

 What is the Tax Intercept Program?

 Pursuant to California State Government Code Sections 12419.8 and 12419.10, your name may be submitted to the California Franchise Tax Board if you fail to pay your court-ordered debt(s).
-If you are entitled to a tax refund and/or state lottery winnings, the Tax Intercept Program will send you a notice stating the intercepted amount of your refund, and the government agency where the refund will be directed.
+If you are entitled to a state tax refund, state lottery winnings, or unclaimed property, the Tax Intercept Program will send you a notice stating the intercepted amount of your refund, and the government agency where the refund will be directed.

 What happens if I have already paid my case in full and the court has intercepted my state tax refund?